Maximization of Non-Concave Utility Functions in Discrete-Time Financial Market Models

 \section{Existence of an optimal strategy for the one-step case}

-We prove the existence of an optimal strategy in the case of a one-step model.
-To this aim we introduce (i) a function $V$, (ii) two $\sigma$-algebras $\mathcal{H}\subset\mathcal{F}$ containing $P$-zero sets, (iii) a $d$-dimensional $\mathcal{F}$-measurable random variable $Y$, and (iv) a random set $D$.
+First we prove the existence of an optimal strategy in the case of a one-step model.
+To this aim we introduce (i) a random function $V$, (ii) two $\sigma$-algebras $\mathcal{H}\subset\mathcal{F}$ containing $P$-zero sets, (iii) a $d$-dimensional $\mathcal{F}$-measurable random variable $Y$.